zmap/zbrowse/README.md

 Much of the development happens at the [University of Michigan](https://www.umich.edu), [University of Illinois Urbana-Champaign](http://illinois.edu/), [University of California, Berkeley](http://www.berkeley.edu/), and [Rapid7](https://www.rapid7.com/).
 The core team can be reached at <zmap-team@umich.edu>.

-This tool is in active development, and [headless Chromium](https://chromium.googlesource.com/chromium/src/+/master/headless/ "Headless Chromium") is in active development.
+This tool is in active development, and [headless Chromium](https://chromium.googlesource.com/chromium/src/+/master/headless/ "Headless Chromium") is also in active development.
-Changes in headless Chromium tend to break functionality with certain sites.
+Changes in headless Chromium can break functionality with certain sites.
-**If you are experiencing trouble make sure you have the most up to date build of headless Chromium.**
+**If you are experiencing trouble, make sure you have the most up to date build of headless Chromium.**

 ## Requirements